Scraping GitHub with Python and Proxies: A Practical Guide

 # Find all article elements, likely containing repo info

-Next, we loop through these elements to extract the details we want: the repository name, its star count, and a direct link.
+repository_elements = soup_parser.find_all('article', class_='Box-row')Now loop through those elements and extract the repository name, star count, and a direct link:

 trending_repos_data = []